 I was in an accident (not at fault) and I am wanting to settle with the other person's insurance company.
 But i am under the impression that I can't do so until my passenger finishes treatment.
 Then and only then will the insurance company pay me.

 I was rear ended my 3 minor children and I suffered whiplash.
 The adjuster for the person at fault is telling me in NC there is a cap of $1,500 for pain & suffering.
 It took a month before I was able to do some of the things I did prior to the accident.
-Their driver left his car there & left the...
+Their driver left his car there &...
 Read more »

 Your question could be best answered by a North Carolina attorney but it remains open for two weeks.
 That does not sound right for any jurisdiction.
 You should seriously consider consulting with a North Carolina injury attorney without further delay.
 There are things that need to be done at the...Read more »